The First Padel Racket of Many

-This can be a difficult decision so early in your padel journey.
-You’ve either been renting a padel bat from the club or borrowing a friend’s each time you go to the courts or you’ve played once and decided padel is the sport for you!
+Buying your first racket can be a difficult decision so early in your padel journey.
+You’ve either been renting a padel racket from the club or borrowing a friend’s each time you go to the courts or you’ve played once and decided padel is the sport for you!
 But either way you decide a padel racket is a good investment!
 And in most cases it is an investment indeed, because before you step into the shop (physically or online) you probably think this glorified beach bat cannot set you back too much.
-However, most of the top models from the mainstream brands cost 200-300 euros, so you want to make sure you choose wisely!
+However, most of the top models from the mainstream brands cost 200-300 euros plus, so you want to make sure you choose wisely!

-Here are a few characteristics to consider when choosing your padel racket:
+Here are a few things to consider when choosing your padel racket:

-The weight can vary in bats between 320-400g (especially if you add grips), 100g might not seem like much, but wait until you are swinging it constantly for a couple of hours.
+The weight can vary in rackets between 320-400g (especially if you add grips), 100g might not seem like much, but wait until you are swinging it constantly for a couple of hours.
 If you are new to padel or have any elbow/shoulder injury I always recommend aiming slightly lighter 340-370 would be the bracket I suggest.
 For men, padel rackets tend to be around 370 to 380 grams ( heavier racquets generate more power swinging at the same speed).
 Ladies padel rackets usually weigh between 340 to 360 grams and junior rackets are generally between 240 to 280+ and are of a smaller size although full size lighter rackets do exist for older juniors.

-So as a new player you know you need a relatively light, evenly balanced, softer padel racket…how do you find that??
+So as a new player you know you need a relatively light, evenly balanced, softer padel racket …how do you find that type of racket?

-In most cases the brands will have that information on each of their models online.
-But in the best case scenario you can test the rackets!
-Some padel clubs rent rackets by the hour and generally have a few to choose from or if your local padel club or if padel is not quite setup like that near you yet, then ask to borrow rackets.
-Players at the club will have a wide variety of racket and most are willing to let you hit the ball for 5 minutes to see what their padel racket is like.
+In most cases the brands will have that information on each of their models online but in the best case scenario you can test the rackets!
+Some padel clubs rent rackets by the hour and generally have a few to choose from or if your local padel club is not set up like that yet, then ask to borrow rackets.
+Players at the club will have a wide variety of racquets and most are willing to let you hit the ball for 5 minutes to see what their padel racket is like.
 It is well worth doing this to ensure you have the best chance of finding the racket that suits you and your game, rather than guessing and buying something online that may not suit you.